-- 3.5.1 Subject to clause 3.5.22, the LMC must meet the end-to-end performance levels within the following timeframes: - (a) complete 90% of Ports within 3 Standard Hours of Operation and - (b) complete 99% of Ports within 2 Business Days.
+- 3.5.1 The receiver of any transaction specified in the Code must provide to the sender of that message a Receipt Advice within one minute of receipt of the original transaction from the sender. - 3.5.2 Subject to clause 3.5.3, the LMC must meet the end-to-end performance levels within the following timeframes: - (a) complete 90% of Ports within 3 Standard Hours of Support and - (b) complete 99% of Ports within 2 Business Days.